 In Hess, a state court case, in April 2015, the Florida Supreme Court held that Engle defendants cannot raise a statute of repose defense to claims for concealment or conspiracy.
-Defendants' motion for rehearing was denied.

 In April 2015, in Graham, a federal case, the Eleventh Circuit held that federal law impliedly preempts use of the res judicata Engle findings to establish claims for strict liability or negligence.
-In February 2016, the Eleventh Circuit Court of Appeals vacated the panel's opinion and granted Plaintiff's motion for rehearing en banc.
+In January 2016, the Eleventh Circuit Court of Appeals granted the plaintiff's motion for rehearing en banc and vacated the panel's decision.
 Defendants filed a motion requesting that the court enter a briefing order directing the parties to address both implied preemption and whether the application of the Engle findings violates federal due process.
-That motion was granted.
-Oral argument occurred in June 2016 and a decision is pending.
+Oral argument on rehearing occurred in June 2016 and a decision is pending.